By James P. Tucker Jr.

 The good news is that, thanks to the Internet, it is becoming increasingly difficult for governments to bury their assets.
 A quick search on the Internet turned up thousands of websites dedicated to exposing CAFRs.

-AFP editor James P. Tucker Jr. is a veteran journalist who spent many years as a member of the “elite” media in Washington.
-Since 1975 he has won widespread recognition, here and abroad, for his pursuit of on-the-scene stories reporting the intrigues of global power blocs such as the Bilderberg Group.
-Tucker is the author of Jim Tucker’s Bilderberg Diary: One Man’s 25-Year Battle to Shine the Light on the World Shadow Government.
-Bound in an attractive full-color softcover and containing 272 pages—loaded with photos, many never published before—the book recounts Tucker’s experiences over the last quarter century at Bilderberg meetings. $25 from AFP.
-No charge for S&H in U.S.
+Since 1975 AFP editor emeritus James P. Tucker Jr. has won widespread recognition for his reports on the intrigues of global power blocs such as the Bilderberg Group.
+Tucker is the author of Jim Tucker’s Bilderberg Diary.
+Containing 272 pages, loaded with photos, the book recounts Tucker’s experiences over the last quarter century at Bilderberg meetings. $25 from AFP plus FREE S&H inside the U.S.